Vaginal hysterectomy is a surgical procedure to remove the uterus through the vagina.

 It's normal to have bloody vaginal discharge for several days to weeks after a hysterectomy, so you'll need to wear sanitary pads.

 How you'll feel physically

-Recovery after vaginal hysterectomy is shorter and less painful than after an abdominal hysterectomy.
-A full recovery may take three to four weeks.
+Recovery after vaginal hysterectomy is shorter and less painful than it is after an abdominal hysterectomy.
+A full recovery might take three to four weeks.

-Even if you feel like you're back to normal, don't lift anything heavy — more than 20 pounds (9.1 kilograms) — or have vaginal intercourse until six weeks after surgery.
+Even if you feel recovered, don't lift anything heavy — more than 20 pounds (9.1 kilograms) — or have vaginal intercourse until six weeks after surgery.